CVE-2011-5284

 01 // Technical Summary

 Smoothwall Express 3.1 and earlier is vulnerable to a Cross-Site Request Forgery (CSRF) attack, allowing attackers to remotely reboot the system by tricking an authenticated administrator into clicking a malicious link.
-This vulnerability could lead to denial-of-service (DoS) and potential system compromise if the reboot is followed by other attacks.
-Successful exploitation requires an administrator to be logged into the Smoothwall web interface and to click a crafted link.
+This vulnerability can lead to denial-of-service (DoS) and potential system downtime, impacting network availability and potentially causing data loss if unsaved configurations are present.

 02 // Vulnerability Mechanism